SFU-CMPT-201/a8-pub/README.md

   $ export CXX=$(which clang++)
   ```

+  In fact, this needs to be done every time you log in.
+In order to automate this, open your
+  `~/.zshrc` and add the above two commands at the end.
 * `gtest/` contains the test cases for grading.
 We use [Google
   Test](https://github.com/google/googletest/tree/main) to develop and run the test cases.
 * `CMakeLists.txt` includes directives to compile the test cases.
 However, this `CMakeLists.txt` is